canzarlab/JVis-learn/README.rst

 Jvis
 ====

-Emerging single-cell genomics technologies profile multiple types of molecules within a single cell.
-A fundamental step in the analysis of the produced high dimensional data is their visualization using dimensionality reduction techniques such as t-SNE and UMAP.
-We developed Jvis, a dimensionality reduction framework that naturally generalizes t-SNE and UMAP to the joint visualization of multimodal omics data.
-Our approach  automatically learns a weighting of individual modalities from the data that promotes discriminative features but suppresses random noise.
-On 8 single-cell multimodal data sets across 5 different technologies, Jvis produced a unified embedding that better agrees with known cell states and RNA and protein velocity landscapes compared to unimodal representations.
+Emerging single-cell technologies profile multiple types of molecules within individual cells.
+A fundamental step in the analysis of the produced high-dimensional data is their visualization using dimensionality reduction techniques such as t-SNE and UMAP.
+We introduce j-SNE and j-UMAP as their natural generalizations to the joint visualization of multimodal omics data.
+Our approach automatically learns the relative contribution of each modality to a concise representation of cellular identity that promotes discriminative features but suppresses noise.
+On eight datasets, j-SNE and j-UMAP produce unified embeddings that better agree with known cell types and that harmonize RNA and protein velocity landscapes. j-SNE and j-UMAP are available in the JVis Python package.

 The details for the underlying mathematics can be found in https://www.biorxiv.org/content/10.1101/2021.01.10.426098v1.